aridjayarecipes/cutesrecipes.web.app/content/post/1818-steps-to-prepare-super-quick-homemade-breakfast-poached-egg-toast-with-avocado-cream-salmon-and-hollandaise.md

 Hello everybody, I hope you are having an amazing day today.
 Today, I'm gonna show you how to make a special dish, breakfast poached egg toast with avocado cream, salmon and hollandaise.
 It is one of my favorites food recipes.
 This time, I will make it a little bit unique.
 This is gonna smell and look delicious.

-Isn't it eggs royale if it's smoked salmon (as opposed to ham)?
-Doesn't matter and looks delicious though.
+Isn&#39;t it eggs royale if it&#39;s smoked salmon (as opposed to ham)?
+Doesn&#39;t matter and looks delicious though.
 I imagined that you made your own smoked salmon. kinda saw snoop dogg face on salmon there.
 Smoked Salmon Eggs Benedict - Hollandaise Free Version!

 Breakfast poached egg toast with avocado cream, salmon and hollandaise is one of the most favored of recent trending foods on earth.
 It is appreciated by millions every day.
 It is easy, it's fast, it tastes delicious.
 They are fine and they look fantastic.
 Breakfast poached egg toast with avocado cream, salmon and hollandaise is something which I have loved my whole life.